 KDKA-TV Evening Forecast (7/14)

-Get the latest weather updates with First Alert Meteorologist Mary Ours' forecast!
+Get the latest weather updates with First Alert Meteorologist Ray Petelin's forecast!

 View CBS News In